thomassutter/mmvmvae/README.md

 ```
 @inproceedings{sutter2024,
   title={Unity by Diversity: Improved Representation Learning in Multimodal VAEs},
-  author={Sutter, Thomas M and Meng, Yang and Fortin, Norbert and Vogt, Julia E. and Shahbaba, Babak and Mandt, Stephan},
+  author={Sutter, Thomas M and Meng, Yang and Agostini, Andrea and Chopard, Daphné and Fortin, Norbert and Vogt, Julia E. and Shahbaba, Babak and Mandt, Stephan},
   year = {2024},
   booktitle = {arxiv},
 }